SammRosenthal/my-.vimrc/README.md

 # My .vimrc

-* Install vim-plug to handle your plugins
+* Install vim-plug to handle your plugins - Use the curl version of the install for windows in a bash shell
     * https://github.com/junegunn/vim-plug
 * Install the tools below to remap escape and caps lock
     * https://www.randyrants.com/category/sharpkeys/ - this is for windows